nasa/openmct/docs/src/guide/index.md

 # Policies

-Policies are consulted to determine when certain behavior in Open MCT Web is allowed.
+Policies are consulted to determine when certain behavior in Open MCT is allowed.
 Policy questions are assigned to certain categories, which broadly describe the type of decision being made; within each category, policies have a candidate (the thing which may or may not be allowed) and, optionally, a context